 The VBOA’s mission is to protect the citizens of the Commonwealth through a regulatory program of licensure and compliance of CPAs and CPA firms.

 The VBOA’s commitment to excellence is demonstrated through the agency’s values:

-Pledging principled and reputable conduct;
+- High ethical standards and integrity: Pledging principled and reputable conduct

-Acting with openness, impartiality, and consistency;
+- Honesty and fairness: Acting with openness, impartiality and consistency

 Board membership is defined in § 54.1-4402.B., Code of Virginia.
+Code of Virginia.
 In summary, the Board is comprised of four CPA’s who have been actively engaged in providing services to the public using the CPA title for at least three years prior to appointment to the Board, one CPA for at least three years prior to the appointment to the Board shall have been actively engaged in providing services to the public using the CPA title or in providing services to an employer in government or industry using the CPA title, one educator in the field of accountancy who is a CPA, and one citizen member who may be an accountant who is not licensed as a CPA.
 Each member is appointed by the Governor to serve a four-year term and may not serve for more than two consecutive terms.

 A listing of current Board members is found online.